Team40Proposal/Team40Proposal.github.io/README.md

 Tag Optimization Results: The clustering revealed that models with tags targeting both user preferences (captured by popularity score) and system-driven visibility (captured by recommendation score) were more likely to succeed.
 This insight can guide publishers in selecting tags that optimize both engagement and visibility, enhancing the model's marketability. \
 <br>
 ![image](https://github.com/user-attachments/assets/eac271a8-9f54-400b-beaa-080b10854e9d)\
-Figure 1: Visualizing K-means clustering with D3
+Visualizing K-means clustering with D3
 <br>
 ![image](https://github.com/user-attachments/assets/dd2de83f-6cfd-4e49-9038-c3571b03b674)\
-Figure 2: Interactive tag review chart
+Interactive tag review chart

 ### Validation and Consistency Analysis
 To validate the effectiveness of the popularity scores generated, we compared the Weighted Popularity Score with the Original Popularity Score using MAE and MSE.
 High correlation values between likes and both weighted and original scores confirmed that the computed scores aligned closely with user interest, thereby reinforcing the model's predictive relevance.